lkesteloot/PiSlide/README.md

   song and artist, and let you play a radio station with one key, stop the music, or toggle mute.
 * It can display the next three buses at a particular bus stop (from a NextBus feed).
+* You can send it new photos by texting them to a Twilio phone number.
+* It has a "party mode" that displays the Twilio phone number, so guests can take photos, text them, and see them appear within a few seconds.
 * It displays the time.

 # Using the software